 It also supports Dolby Digital via Optical, commonly found on lots of different streaming platforms.
 Unfortunately, the bar downmixes DTS content into 2.0 PCM.

 The bar has a strip of light that flashes different patterns and colors depending on the settings you adjust.
-If you turn up the volume, it lights up at the right and fades to the left, and if you turn down the volume, it does the opposite.
+If you turn up the volume, it lights up to the right and fades to the left, and if you turn down the volume, it does the opposite.
 While the display isn't very intuitive, you can learn the different patterns using the manual.

 On top of the bar, there are two touch-sensitive buttons.
 You can use the 'Microphone Off' button to disable voice assistants, and the 'Action' button lets you manually activate voice assistants and silence alarms and timers.
 The 'Action' button doesn't activate the voice assistant while the microphone is off.